Calculation of diversification indicators and other covariates

 Table 5: Summary statistics of the field area (in ha) within different buffer size

 We see that some observations don’t have crop field within 500m (N=2).
-These observations (listed in Table 6) would need to be checked and ensure that they are close to an agricultural field.
+These observations (listed in Table 6) would need to be checked and ensure that they are close to agricultural lands.

 Table 6: Observations with no fields within a 500m buffer.